 - You will also need a letter from the captain or management company to testify that you have been involved with bridge watchkeeping activities for at least six months

-Can you take one course to get the officer of the watch (OOW) certificate?
+How long does it take to get officer of the watch (OOW) certification?

-Yes!
-A few leading yacht crew training companies offer the course and prerequisites courses in one comprehensive block of study.
-Warsash Superyacht Academy offers a 27 week course split over two terms, which include HNC tuition and associated assessments, NAEST(O) course, HELM(O) course, EDH course, SQA examination preparation and MCA Signals & Oral preparation.
+A few leading yacht crew training companies offer the OOW Unlimited and above prerequisites courses in one comprehensive block of study.
+Warsash Superyacht Academy offers a 27-week course split over two terms, which includes HNC tuition and associated assessments, NAEST(O) course, HELM(O) course, EDH course, SQA examination preparation and MCA Signals & Oral preparation.

-What job can you get with the officer of the watch (OOW)?
+What job can you get with the officer of the watch (OOW) certificate?

-If you are serious about a long-term career in yachting, then the OOW certificate is one you will need to progress to the top.
+If you're serious about a long-term career in yachting, then the OOW certificate is one you will need to progress to the top.
 Besides increasing your knowledge base, gaining an academic qualification, the OOW unlimited can enable you to: